filipecalegario/awesome-generative-ai/README.md

 ## Generative AI history, maps, and definitions

+* [[2310.04438] A Brief History of Prompt: Leveraging Language Models](https://arxiv.org/abs/2310.04438): the paper presents an exploration of the evolution of prompt engineering.
+The author, Golam Md Muktadir, extensively used ChatGPT for content generation
 * [An AI Engineer’s Guide to Machine Learning and Generative AI | by ai geek (wishesh) | Oct, 2023 | Medium](https://medium.com/@_aigeek/an-ai-engineers-guide-to-machine-learning-and-generative-ai-b7444941ccee)
 * [Emerging Trends in Generative AI Research: A Selection of Recent Papers](https://txt.cohere.com/top-nlp-papers-september-2023/)
 * [The architecture of today's LLM applications - The GitHub Blog](https://github.blog/2023-10-30-the-architecture-of-todays-llm-applications/)